Guides/Mice·beginner·11 min read

 Zowie EC (ergonomic, rear hump)

-Logitech MX518 / G502 (ergonomic, heavily contoured)
+Logitech MX518 / G502 (ergonomic, lots of contours)

-Razer Viper (symmetric, forward hump, inward sides)
+Razer Viper (symmetrical, forward hump, inward sides)

 Razer DeathAdder (ergonomic, large, rear hump)